adrybakov/wulfric/docs/source/user-guide/usage/io.rst

 For the full technical reference see :ref:`api_io`.

-In the examples of this page we assume that wulfric is imported as
+In the examples of this page we assume that Wulfric is imported as

 .. doctest::